dalodeju/DeepSeek-On-Tech-Stocks/README.md

 # The Release of DeepSeek R1 on Tech Stocks

-An informal cross-tool analysis of how the Jan 27 2025 release of DeepSeek’s R1 AI model shook—and then spurred a rebound in—major tech stocks.
+An informal cross-tool analysis of how the Jan 27 2025 release of DeepSeek’s R1 AI model shook and rebound major tech stocks.
 This repo combines:

 - **Sentiment analysis** on news headlines (alarm / opportunity / neutral)
 - **OHLCV stock-price dashboards** in Power BI